Private School Quiz

 1. How many private schools are there in the U.S.A.?

-The National Center for Education Statistics (NCES) does a survey of private schools every two years.
-Their most recent data from the 2011-2012 survey shows 30,861 schools, 4,494,845 students and 466,467 students in schools which are members of a private school association.
+The National Center for Education Statistics (NCES) surveys private schools every two years.
+Their most recent data from the 2011-2012 survey shows 30,861 schools, 4,494,845 students, and 466,467 students in schools that are members of a private school association.

 2. How many boarding schools are there?